paul-hammant/tbd/content/game-changers/index.md

 Jez Humble{{< ext url="https://continuousdelivery.com" >}} and Dave Farley{{< ext url="http://www.continuous-delivery.co.uk" >}} wrote this influential book after a ThoughtWorks project in London that finished in 2007.
 The client was AOL - enough time has passed to share that.
-DevOps advances were being made across the industry, but a critical aspect was that the prescribed go-live date was tight, given the known amount of work to be completed before then.
+Specific DevOps advances were being made across the industry, but a critical aspect for this mission was that the prescribed go-live date was tight, given the known amount of work to be completed before then.
 Tight enough to want to compress the classic 'coding slows down, and exhaustive user acceptance testing starts' phase of a project.
-The team had to pull the trigger on plenty of automated steps, to allow faster feedback loops, including a high confidence in the quality of commits, from only minutes before.
+The team had to pull the trigger on plenty of automated steps, to allow faster feedback loops.
+This allowed then to have a high confidence in the quality of commits, from only minutes before.
 CI pipelines and delta-scripts for database table-shape migrations, in particular, were focused on.

 The 2010 'Continuous Delivery' book is the best selling result.
 It has been translated into three languages since, and both authors now have careers that further deliver/describe the benefits for clients.
 The book ties the foundational